ehmicky/wild-wild-path/README.md

 [`iterate()`](#iteratetarget-query-options),
 [`set()`](#settarget-query-value-options),
 [`remove()`](#removetarget-query-options)\
-_Methods_: _Type_: `boolean`\
+_Type_: `boolean`\
 _Default_: `false`

 When using [unions](#unions) or [deep wildcards](#wildcards), a query might match both a property and some of its children.

 When `true`, only leaves are matched.
-In other words, a property is ignored if it matches but one of its children also matches.
+In other words, a matching property is ignored if one of its children also matches.

 ### roots

 _Methods_: [`get()`](#gettarget-query-options),
 [`list()`](#listtarget-query-options),
 [`iterate()`](#iteratetarget-query-options)\
-_Methods_: _Type_: `boolean`\
+_Type_: `boolean`\
 _Default_: `false`

 When using [unions](#unions) or [deep wildcards](#wildcards), a query might match both a property and some of its children.

 When `true`, only roots are matched.
-In other words, a property is ignored if it matches but one of its parents also matches.
+In other words, a matching property is ignored if one of its parents also matches.

 ### classes